New season, new coefficient battles

 North Macedonia

 Another country that has seen a fall in recent years, North Macedonia starts the season in 52nd place.
-A decent lineup of clubs will be responsible to carry the league out of the bottom five by the end of the campaign.
+A decent lineup of clubs will be responsible for carrying the league out of the bottom five by the end of the campaign.

-Struga is the club that will spearhead the country in Europe after capturing their first ever top division title in 2022/23.
-While Makedonija GJP, Shkupi and Shkëndija take up the UECL Q1 spots for the country Struga will enjoy Champions League qualifying.
+Struga is the club that will spearhead the country in Europe after capturing their first-ever top division title in 2022/23.
+Makedonija GJP, Shkupi and Shkëndija take up the UECL Q1 spots for the country Struga will enjoy Champions League qualifying.

 With 2.250 points earned in the last two seasons, North Macedonia the sixth worst country in that regard.
 However, they had a solid year in 2022/23, and if that is repeated, it should be enough to pull them out of the bottom five.